-Gothic church of Holy Spirit was built by Paweł Sapieha on the castle hill in the years 1530-1540.
+Gothic church of Holy Ghost was built by Paweł Sapieha on the castle hill in the years 1530-1540.
 It served as a castle chapel for the needs of the family and the court.
 Originally it was an Orthodox church, then a Uniate church.
+In 1680, it could have been damaged during a fire in the castle, and in 1783 it was devastated by the Cossacks.
 At the beginning of the 19th century, the church ceased to perform services due to the poor technical condition.
 By the middle of the century, the vaults in the building collapsed, which were then reconstructed.
 Since the 1960s, it has been systematically renovated.

 Jodłowski A., Dzieje obiektów zabytkowych z wybranych miejscowości północno-wschodniej części województwa lubelskiego, Biała Podlaska 2000.

 Katalog zabytków sztuki w Polsce, t.
-VIII, z.
-2, powiat Biała Podlaska, Warszawa 2006.
+VIII, województwo lubelskie, zeszyt 2, powiat Biała Podlaska, Warszawa 2006.